 - international research experience

-The role of Chair of Examiners is normally undertaken by the Deputy Director of the relevant Flagship Research Institute.
+The role of Chair of Examiners is normally undertaken by the Deputy Director of the relevant Research Institute or nominee.

-For further information, please refer to HDR Procedure 9 available at policy.vu.edu.au
+For further information, please refer to HDR Procedure 9 available on the VU policy library.

 Conflict of interest in thesis examinations